NipuniVithana/DashBoard/README.md

 ### Install Dependencies and Run the application

-Run the following command to install all the necessary dependencies:
+Run the following command to install all the necessary dependencies and run the application:
 ```bash
 npm install
 npm run dev